mplewis/whyvote.us/src/components/faq/faq.md

 ## Does my vote count?

-If you don't live in a swing state, probably not.
+If you don't live in a swing state, your vote probably doesn't count.

 If the collective voters of your state support one party with consistently high margins, it's not worth the time of a presidential candidate to try and flip your state.
 Candidates prefer to brawl over swing states that could easily go to either party.